sandboxnu/course-catalog-api-cache/README.md

 # The Course Catalog API Cache

 ## Note

-Since [this PR](https://github.com/sandboxnu/course-catalog-api/pull/162), the Course Catalog API now uses a different requests library.
-That means that our caches are no longer compatible with the old format.

-Therefore, this cache is no longer up-to-date! (as of 30-04-2023).
-As a result, the cache will have to be re-scraped from Banner.

-To scrape from Banner, use the `scrape.py` file.
+To scrape from Banner, use the `scrape/main.ts` file found in the [course catalog API](https://github.com/sandboxnu/course-catalog-api).
 It's very simple and easy to use - just change the academic year in the file, run it, and use the output!

 ## Overview/FAQs